 - If this soapy mixture does not complete the job, use an aluminum metal cleaner and apply it to the surface gently, using fine steel wool.

 - Let it dry, and wipe off any remaining solution with a clean dry cloth or sponge.

 How to Maintain Aluminium

-If you are moving aluminium equipment or sheet for a project, there are a few ground rules to keep in mind.
-Do not allow the metal to scrape or drag against each other or other elements.
-Even walking over aluminium sheets can cause scratches on them and overall dulling the metal.
+If you are moving aluminum equipment or sheets for a project, there are a few ground rules to keep in mind.
+Do not allow the metal to scrape or drag against each other or any other elements.
+Even walking over aluminum sheets can cause scratches on them and overall dull the metal.

-Putting up of aluminium in case of a complete home renovation should be kept for the last minute.
-This is because aluminium can be easily soiled by other construction debris present in the environment. therefore, by keeping aluminium installation for the end will minimize contact between the two.
+Putting up aluminum in case of a complete home renovation should be left for the last minute.
+This is because aluminum can be easily spoiled by other construction debris present in the environment.
+Therefore, keeping aluminum installation for the end will minimize contact between the two.

-By following these tips and tricks, you can keep your aluminium in its peak condition for years to come.
+By following these tips and tricks, you can keep your aluminum in a good condition for years to come.
 A little goes a long way when it comes to this wonder metal.
-Investing only a couple of minutes can extend their life way beyond imagined.
+Investing only a couple of minutes can extend their shelf life way beyond imagined.

 Aluminum cookware should be seasoned as it will help prolong its color and life.
 You can use normal vegetable oil for seasoning the pans.